 In the event that changes to the policy approach to the management of the inshore fishery are required, AIG will consult the Ascension Island Council and seek a recommendation before any changes are made.

 Figure 2.
-Mechanism to decide if management measures should be implemented in the inshore fishery v) Management measures
+Mechanism to decide if management measures should be implemented in the inshore fishery.